• Skip to main content

 Refraction is the bending of light.
 In this case, light traveled from the air, through the front of the glass jar, through the water, through the back of the glass jar, and then back through the air, before hitting the picture.
 Whenever light passes from one medium into another, it refracts.

-Want another cool and magical water experiment?
+Want more cool and magical water experiments?

 • Find out how to make a coin jump from a bottle.

-• Or find more fun indoor water activities for kids.
+• Or, find more fun indoor water activities for kids.

 Want Your Kids to Love Being Unplugged?